TheWendarr/Pokemon-Python/docs/ROADMAP.md

 Full parity with RPG Maker + Essentials is the 1.x+ program.

 **Gate.** Phase A acceptance criteria are largely satisfied by the current codebase.
+Phase B1 (ability coverage) and B2 (move coverage) are complete.
-The remaining v1.0 gate is Phase B1 (ability coverage push).
+The remaining v1.0 gate is B3 (held-item breadth) and a packaging smoke-run.

 **Sequencing.** A → v1.0-rc → v1.0 tag.
 A and B1 gate the release.
 B2/B3
 are fast-follows.
 C (multi-active battles) runs as a parallel XL program